Surrogate Mother Program

 Introduction to Our Surrogate Mother Program

 A part of our surrogate mother program is making sure you and the intended parents have a good rapport.
-In almost all cases, Shared Conception coordinates a meeting between you and the intended parents to determine if you all “click.”
+Shared Conception coordinates a meeting between you and the intended parents to determine if you all “click.”
 You, the surrogate mother, will get a chance to meet the prospective parents and hopefully build a wonderful relationship with them.

 Peruse and enjoy our informative website-learn more about our surrogate programs!
-Shared Conception looks forward to working with you as, together, we can help a couple realize their dream of parenting.
+Shared Conception looks forward to working with you.
+Together, we can help a couple realize their dream of parenting.

 What is Surrogacy and Why Do Couples Seek a Surrogate?

-The majority of couples or individuals choose surrogacy as they have been diagnosed with a medical condition which hinders their ability to successfully carry a fetus.
+Most couples or individuals choose surrogacy because they have been diagnosed with a medical condition that hinders their ability to successfully carry a fetus.

 Shared Conception aids in the negotiation process between you and the intended parents and will work on quickly resolving any issues that may arise.